-Maria Chivers is the founder of the Swindon Dyslexia Centre, which opened in 1991.
-DyslexiaA2Z is operated by Maria Chivers who is an international author on Dyslexia and other learning difficulties.
-This site is dedicated to raising awareness of Specific Learning Difficulties (SpLD’s).
-Maria, working with a team of highly trained specialists: tutors, psychologists and other therapists; in specific learning difficulties, has featured on radio, and television including ‘The Learning Curve’.
+Maria Chivers was the founder of the Swindon Dyslexia Centre, which opened in 1991.
+Dyslexia A2Z is operated by Maria Chivers who is an international author on Dyslexia and other learning difficulties.
+This site is dedicated to ‘Raising Awareness of Dyslexia and other Specific Learning Difficulties (SpLD’s).
+Maria, working with a team of highly trained specialists: tutors, psychologists, and other therapists; in specific learning difficulties has featured on radio and television including “The Learning Curve.”
 Maria has taught in the IT department at Swindon College.
-She is an international author of several books, including:
+She is an international author of several books including:

 > Dyslexia and Alternative Therapies

 > Practical Strategies for Living with Dyslexia

-> Dyslexia: The Inner Hurt
+> Dyslexia: The Inner Hurt (out of print)

 Her book ‘Practical Strategies for Living with Dyslexia’ has been being translated into other languages.

 Maria is retired on health grounds as her disability has worsened considerably during the last few years.
-Due to her health she was forced to close the Swindon Dyslexia Centre in 2009.
-The Swindon Dyslexia Centre was then incorporated into our associate website; the Dyslexia A 2 Z, (which had been operating along side the Centre for over ten years).
+Due to her health, she was forced to close the Swindon Dyslexia Centre in 2009, which had been running for nearly 18 years.
+The Swindon Dyslexia Centre was then incorporated into our associate website; The dyslexia A2Z, (this site had been operating alongside the Dyslexia Centre for over ten years).